srikarpisupati/srikarpisupati.github.io/README.md

 # Hey there, I'm Srikar!

-I am a Computer Science student at the University of Illinois Urbana-Champaign, and I'm originally from the Bay Area.
+I am a Computer Science student at the University of Illinois Urbana-Champaign, originally from the Bay Area.

 I love tinkering with and building out new ideas.
 I’m an eager learner and I love building tech that solves real-life problems.